needle-mirror/com.unity.simulation.games/Documentation~/ImplementationGuide.md

 ## Step 5.
 Test your implementation
 1. Build the game targeted to your operating system with the Game Simulation SDK implemented.
 Unity Game Simulation requires the following symbol defined: `UNITY_GAME_SIMULATION`.
 2. Run the executable and verify that your gameplay script or bot plays through the game with no external input and quits on its own.
 3. Verify that there is a file called `counters_0.json` in your system’s default `Application.persistentDataPath`.
 If you are using a Mac, this should be `~/Library/Application Support/Unity Technologies/`.
+For details on other operating systems, see the [Application.persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) documentation.

 ## Step 6.
 Upload your build to Game Simulation
 1. In the Project Settings window (**Edit** > **Project Settings**), select **Player** in the menu.
 Enable **Run in Background** and set **Display Resolution Dialog** to "Disabled".